We didn't originally intend to be "up and off to somewhere else tomorrow"

 tables.
 Park roads are asphalt:

-We have full hookups and 50-amp electrical service.
-Power has been a
+We have full hookups and 50-amp electrical service but power supply

-landscaping is about as attractive as you can make desert terrain look,
+The landscaping is about as attractive as you can make desert terrain

 western memorabilia.
 It was quiet while we were here but not many people